 When it comes to leveling up to 60, you can do it in a combination of ways.
 There are Faction missions, town projects, side missions, and the main story quests.
 Now the main story quests are spread out across your journey to 60 and won’t always be right after one another, so you will need to do some leveling in-between them.
 And to do this, you have a variety of different experience sources to choose from.

-Once you complete these, they will reward you with experience, as well as a currency that you can use to purchase faction specific gear.
-I personally like the look of the Covenant and Syndicate, very plague doctor and witch hunter looking.
+Once you complete these, they’ll reward you with experience as well as a currency that you can use to purchase faction-specific gear.
+I personally like the look of the Covenant and Syndicate, very plague doctor and witch hunter-looking.

-Another source of experience are the town projects found at the bulletin board near town hall.
-These are full of random tasks similar to Faction quests, though these will contain crafting, gathering, and slaying.
+Another source of experience are the town projects found on the bulletin board near the town hall.
+They’re full of random tasks similar to Faction quests, though these will involve crafting, gathering, and slaying.
 You can complete these however you like.

 If you have the money, you can simply purchase the crafted items or materials from the auction house and quickly turn them in.
 At the end of the day, all that matters is that you actually have the item.
 In terms of experience, this is the best way to level up outside of the main story missions.
 These are quick to complete and give MASSIVE amounts of experience compared to faction missions.

 Side missions can be found within each settlement, often linked to some form of side progression, whether it is leveling up your campsite or unlocking a new gear slot for your character.

 These missions are milestones within your leveling journey and will often come with some big unlock that will enhance your character.
 This can be a new weapon slot or gear slot.
 Like I mentioned earlier, these will become spread out as you level up, so you’ll need to do some grinding in-between to bridge them.